PAH Treatment Pathways

 PAH treatment guidelines recommend that most patients should have more than 1 pathway treated.
 Research shows that for many people with PAH, taking more than 1 medication to treat more than 1 pathway can delay disease progression.

-Adding a PAH medication could lead to additional symptom control, so you feel better, you’re able to do more, and you may have more “good days.”
-If you are still experiencing symptoms, talk with your healthcare provider about your options.
+Adding a PAH medication could lead to additional symptom control and allow you to spend more time feeling like yourself.
+If you are still experiencing symptoms, talk with your healthcare provider about your treatment options.
 There may be more you can do.

 PAH knowledge is PAH power